 Ballast limits electrical current ups and downs, stabilizing it so that the lamp can work properly (preventing an excess of electrons that could increase the intensity of the current and even destroy the lamp).
 The choke acts the other way round, it supplies a brief peak of current so that the bulb can start and once it is lit, the gas stabilizes.

 Reflectors, as their name indicate, reflect light towards a specific place.
 Besides doing this important task, what they really do is pass the current through a socket to the bulb.
 Reflectors tend to increase the efficiency of this type of bulbs.
 Each bulb features its own characteristics and performance levels.
 How are they assessed?
 By measuring lumens.
-The least performant bulbs supply 19-28 lumens/W (this is the case of dual bulbs, this meaning they use a mixed technology and in this case it has nothing to do with the fact they are suitable for the vegetative and the flowering stage).The most efficient bulbs according to measurements, are the HPS (High pressure sodium) bulbs, that can produce up to 100-183 lumens per W.
+The least performant bulbs supply 19-28 lumens/W (this is the case of dual bulbs, this meaning they use a mixed technology and in this case it has nothing to do with the fact they are suitable for the vegetative and the flowering stage).The most efficient bulbs according to measurements, are the HPS, such as a Philips SON-T PIA Plus Flowering Bulb, that can produce up to 100-183 lumens per W.

 Advantages and drawbacks of HID grow lights